Davi-S/Toolorant/README.md

 1. Find the **latest release** on the [releases page](https://github.com/Davi-S/Toolorant/releases) of the [project repository](https://github.com/Davi-S/Toolorant).

-2. Scroll down to assets and download the one of the executable versions.
+2. Scroll down to assets and download one of the executable versions.
    - All versions of the executable are essentially the same.
-If one don't work for you, just try another.
+If one doesn't work for you, you can try another.
    - You may get a virus warning, but this is a false positive and you can safely download it.
   If you don't trust the exe file, you can download the source code, (read it to confirm that there is no virus) and compile it yourself.
 If you need help on this process, ask for it on our [Discord Community](#support-and-community)

-3. Save it on your computer and extract to a location of your preference.
+3. Save it on your computer and extract it to a location of your preference.

 4. Find the `tolorant.exe` file and run it.
-   - If you get a error message it's probably because Toolorant is missing "controlled folder access" permission on windows.
+   - If you get an error message it's probably because Toolorant is missing "controlled folder access" permission on Windows.
 Follow [this tutorial](https://support.microsoft.com/en-us/windows/allow-an-app-to-access-controlled-folders-b5b6627a-b008-2ca2-7931-7e51e912b034) to learn how to add this permission to an app, or ask for support on our [Discord Community](#support-and-community)

 If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for it on your desktop

-**If you did not manage to get Toolorant up and running, check the [Support and community](#support-and-community) topic to get support.**
+**If you did not get Toolorant up and running, check the [Support and community](#support-and-community) topic to get support.**

 # Is This "bannable"?